 Hank and I invited one of our friends and his wife (read about her day here) to come to the lake with us for an afternoon of challenge and fun.
 Our friend is a very successful archery hunter and has never had the fun of shooting a fish.
 We shared stories, and he shrugged when we would tell them.
 He thought it was just too easy.
 His wife has just taken up shooting a compound bow and was excited at the opportunity to bring her skills out into real life.
 We motored down the lake and perched him with a bow on the front of the boat.

 Not exactly.
 There are challenges.
 For one, you don’t have a sight on your bow fishing bow.
 Second, you have a string and a jug to contend with.
 Then you have the challenge of judging the depth of the fish.
-There is also no let off on the bow fishing bow so you are holding full weight at full draw.
+There is also no let-off on the bow fishing bow, so you hold full weight at full draw.
 It can get tiresome.
-Due to the refraction of light through the water you have to aim lower than where the fish appears to be.
+Due to the refraction of light through the water, you have to aim lower than where the fish appears to be.

 How low?
 That all depends on how deep the fish is in the water.

 We trolled around the lake and found a carp.
 Our hunter stood on the bow of the boat.
 He drew and shot.
 He missed.
 Just high of the fish.
 He is a great instinctive shooter, but he was learning to judge the depth.
 We continued to troll, and each time we would reach an area that looked like “a good carp spot,” he would draw his bow.
 He would wait at full draw.
 Since he trains often and is in great shape, he had no problem holding for long periods.
 He was ready.
 As we motored through.
 Nothing.
 He let off.

 Across the lake to another good spot.
 He drew.
 Elbow high in the air.
 Holding, holding…